oelghira/Simulating-the-Monty-Hall-Problem/README.md

 # Simulating-the-Monty-Hall-Problem :door::door::door:
 *Using Simulation & Statistical Testing to Prove an Unintuitive Solution*
 #### Omar El-Ghirani | January 6th, 2026
-I've got a masters in statistics, so I'm embarrassed to admit that I did not initially understand or trust the experts who've proven the strategy to solving the Monty Hall Problem.
+I've got a master's in statistics, so I'm embarrassed to admit that I did not initially understand or trust the experts who've proven the strategy to solving the Monty Hall Problem.
 The mathematical proofs are rock solid, but this was a case where I trusted my gut more than the math.

 The Monty Hall Problem comes from the 1970's game show *Let's Make a Deal* hosted by Monty Hall.
 In the game "Pick-A-Door" a lucky contestant would have the chance to win a fabulous prize if they could guess which door the prize was behind.
 The contestant would be given 3 doors to choose from.
 The contestant would pick a door, then Monty would remove one of the losing doors and ask the contestant "Do you want to switch your pick to the other door or stick with your first pick?"
 This question is where the Monty Hall Problem comes from.
 The probability theorists have proven that switching your pick gives you on average a two-thirds (2/3) chance at winning.
 I was skeptical that switching doors was any better than staying with the original pick as there are now 2 doors with 1 winner and 1 loser.
 The problem seemed more like a 50/50 chance to me.